 Division of Neonatal-Perinatal Medicine

 The Division of Neonatal-Perinatal Medicine provides care for critically ill newborns and premature infants in North Carolina Children’s Hospital’s Newborn Critical Care Center (NCCC).
-The NCCC is a 58-bed facility served by 11 board-certified attending neonatologists, 18 nurse practitioners, and more than 150 neonatal specialists from UNC Hospitals.
+The NCCC is a 58-bed facility served by 13 board-certified/eligible attending neonatologists, 23 nurse practitioners, 7 fellows, and more than 150 neonatal specialists from UNC Hospitals.

 The Center averages 800 admissions annually, providing care to newborns from over 50 counties in North Carolina.
 The newborns we care for are typically born either prematurely (i.e., before the end of the 37th week of pregnancy, full-term being 40 weeks) or with life-threatening birth defects or medical conditions.